-13 Pumpkin Carving Tools To Make the Perfect Jack-o'-Lantern
+13 Must-Have Pumpkin Carving Tools for a Perfect Jack-o'-Lantern

-A few tools are all you need to create this classic Halloween decoration.
+These tools are all you need to create a classic Halloween decoration!

 If you're not the best freehand artist, cookie cutters are an ideal way to ensure your carved pumpkins turn out beautifully.
 This set comes with three shapes that are perfect for smaller-sized pumpkins.
 For even more cookie cutter ideas, check out these designs from Food Network Magazine.

 You know those pumpkins you see that look professionally carved sitting on your neighbors stoop?
 They were made with stencils.
 Seriously impress your trick-or-treaters with an intricate design.
 You can find loads of free, printable templates for pumpkin carving online, like at our sister site HGTV.